 77-5208.
 Board; meetings; application; approval; deadline.

 The board shall meet at least twice during the year.
 The board shall review pending applications in order to approve and certify beginning farmers and livestock producers as eligible for the programs provided by the board, to approve and certify owners of agricultural assets as eligible for the tax credits authorized by sections 77-5211 to 77-5213, and to approve and certify qualified beginning farmers and livestock producers as eligible for the tax credit authorized by section 77-5209.01 and for qualification to claim an exemption of taxable tangible personal property as provided by section 77-5209.02.
-No new applications for any such programs, tax credits, or exemptions shall be approved or certified by the board after December 31, 2019.
+No new applications for any such programs, tax credits, or exemptions shall be approved or certified by the board after December 31, 2027.
 Any action taken by the board regarding approval and certification of program eligibility, granting of tax credits, or termination of rental agreements shall require the affirmative vote of at least four members of the board.

-Source: Laws 1999, LB630, § 9; Laws 2006, LB990, § 10; Laws 2008, LB1027, § 6; Laws 2015, LB538, § 12.
+Source: Laws 1999, LB 630, § 9; Laws 2006, LB 990, § 10; Laws 2008, LB1027, § 6; Laws 2015, LB538, § 12; Laws 2016, LB1022, § 8; Laws 2021, LB432, § 15; Laws 2023, LB562, § 15.
+Effective Date: September 2, 2023.

 77-5209.
 Beginning farmer or livestock producer; qualifications.

 (1) The board shall determine who is qualified as a beginning farmer or livestock producer based on the qualifications found in this section.
-A qualified beginning farmer or livestock producer shall be an individual who: (a) Has a net worth of not more than two hundred thousand dollars, including any holdings by a spouse or dependent, based on fair market value; (b) provides the majority of the day-to-day physical labor and management of his or her farming or livestock production operations; (c) has, by the judgment of the board, adequate farming or livestock production experience or demonstrates knowledge in the type of farming or livestock production for which he or she seeks assistance from the board; (d) demonstrates to the board a profit potential by submitting boardapproved projected earnings statements and agrees that farming or livestock production is intended to become his or her principal source of income; (e) demonstrates to the board a need for assistance; (f) participates in a financial management program approved by the board; (g) submits a nutrient management plan and a soil conservation plan to the board on any applicable agricultural assets purchased or rented from an owner of agricultural assets; and (h) has such other qualifications as specified by the board.
-The qualified beginning farmer or livestock producer net worth thresholds in subdivision (a) of this subsection shall be adjusted annually beginning October 1, 2009, and each October 1 thereafter, by taking the average Producer Price Index for all commodities, published by the United States Department of Labor, Bureau of Labor Statistics, for the most recent twelve available periods divided by the Producer Price Index for 2008 and multiplying the result by the qualified beginning farmer's or livestock producer's net worth threshold.
+A qualified beginning farmer or livestock producer shall be an individual who: (a) Has a net worth of not more than seven hundred fifty thousand dollars, including any holdings by a spouse or dependent, based on fair market value; (b) provides the majority of the day-to-day physical labor and management of his or her farming or livestock production operations; (c) has, by the judgment of the board, adequate farming or livestock production experience or demonstrates knowledge in the type of farming or livestock production for which he or she seeks assistance from the board; (d) demonstrates to the board a profit potential by submitting board-approved projected earnings statements and agrees that farming or livestock production is intended to become his or her principal source of income; (e) demonstrates to the board a need for assistance; (f) participates in a financial management program approved by the board; (g) submits a nutrient management plan and a soil conservation plan to the board on any applicable agricultural assets purchased or rented from an owner of agricultural assets; (h) is of legal age to enter into and be legally responsible for a binding contract or lease as provided under section 43-2101; and (i) has such other qualifications as specified by the board.
+The qualified beginning farmer or livestock producer net worth thresholds in subdivision (a) of this subsection shall be adjusted annually beginning October 1, 2023, and each October 1 thereafter, by taking the average Producer Price Index for all commodities, published by the United States Department of Labor, Bureau of Labor Statistics, for the most recent twelve available periods divided by the Producer Price Index for 2022 and multiplying the result by the qualified beginning farmer's or livestock producer's net worth threshold.
 If the resulting amount is not a multiple of twenty-five thousand dollars, the amount shall be rounded to the next lowest twenty-five thousand dollars.